tidy-finance/website/docs/31_beta.md

 library(furrr)
 ```

-## Estimate beta using monthly returns
+## Estimating beta using monthly returns

-The estimation procedure is based on a rolling window estimation where we may use either monthly or daily returns and different window lengths.
+The estimation procedure is based on a rolling-window estimation where we may use either monthly or daily returns and different window lengths.
 First, let us start with the monthly data we prepared in an earlier chapter.

 ```r